wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/ApplicationConfigurationUpdate.md

 IMPORTANT: This system does not allow updates to configuration files (such as wp-config.php or configuration.php) through the application's GUI system.

-Instead use the following process:
+Instead use the following process which will automatically update all of your webserver configurations in one go:

 If you want to update your, for example, Joomla "configuration.php" file or your Wordpress "wp-config.php" files, then there's a few ways to go about it.
 Presuming that you have several webservers running if you change the configuration file on one of them it will get pushed out to all the others.